Peterbilt vs Kenworth: Which is Better?

 Technological Innovation

-When it comes to integrating the latest tech, Kenworth beats Peterbilt.
+When it comes to integrating the latest tech, it's likely that Kenworth beats Peterbilt.

 Next-gen models like the 2025 T680 offer driver-optimized controls, torque-assisted steering technology, and more.